 Apostille & Document Legalization Services in Charlotte, NC

 Need your documents accepted in another country?
-At Ink & Initial Notary Co., we help Charlotte residents (and clients across North Carolina) with professional apostille and document legalization services.
-Whether you’re handling an international adoption, studying abroad, moving overseas, or preparing legal and business documents, we make the process straightforward, reliable, and stress-free.
+At Ink & Initial Notary Co., we help Charlotte residents — and clients across North Carolina — with professional apostille and document legalization support.
+Whether you're preparing paperwork for international adoption, studying or working abroad, relocating overseas, or finalizing legal or business documents, we make the process clear, efficient, and stress-free.

 What Is an Apostille (Explained Simply)?

-A notarization verifies the person who signed the document.
+• A notarization verifies the identity of the person signing the document.

 Apostille vs. Legalization: Hague vs. Non-Hague Countries